chrisrosana/csc690Project/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-- [x] User sees app icon in home screen and styled launch screen.
 - [x] User can sign up
 - [x] User can log in
+- [x] User sees app icon in home screen and styled launch screen.
 - [x] User stays logged in across restarts
 - [x] User can view their profile
 - [x] User can edit their account information
 - [x] User can follow/unfollow another user
-- [x] User can search an account or music session
-- [x] User can play a song
-- [x] User can create a playlist
-- [x] User can delete a playlist
 - [x] User can search songs and add to their playlist
 - [x] User can remove songs from their playlist
 - [x] User can create a private/public music session
 - [x] User can join a private/public music session
 - [x] User can chat with other users in a music session
+- [x] User can search an account or music session
+- [x] User can play a song
+- [x] User can create a playlist
+- [x] User can delete a playlist

 **Optional Nice-to-have Stories**
 - [ ] User can view the lyrics of a song
 - [ ] User can customize their app user interface
 - [ ] User can use automated voice controls (Houndify)
 - [ ] User can be notified when the people they follow creates a music session
 - [ ] User can be notified if they have been invited to another user’s music session
+- [ ] User can share through social media

 ### 2. Screen Archetypes
 * Login
    * User can login
 * Register - User signs up or logs into their account